 Recommended Time: 3/4 day

 The Farne Islands Nature reserve is one of the best family friendly activities in Northumberland.
 Catch a boat in Seahouses, we used Billy Shiels, and head over to either Staple Island or Inner Farne (depending upon weather).
 The best time of year to come is late May to late July, during mating season.
-Be warned during this time the Arctic terns may dive bomb you, not kidding, so bring a hat.
+The scenery is beautiful and really shows off how geographically diverse Northumberland is.
+Before this I had never seen wild puffins and loved seeing them in their natural habitat.
+But be warned during mating season the Arctic terns may dive bomb you, not kidding, so bring a hat.

-Although I’ve narrowed it down to four there is so much more than just these few.
+Although I’ve narrowed it down to these few there is so much more than just these few.
 I compiled all of the locations featured in this guide plus some extra spots you might enjoy here:

 Heading to Northumberland soon?
 Comment where you are going and I can give you some extra tips!